intel/gbs/README.rst

   user = <USER_NAME>
   passwd  = <PASSWORD in base64 string>
   passwdx = <PASSWORD encoded in base64 string>
+  [localbuild]
+  build_cmd = /usr/bin/build
+  build_root= /var/tmp/build-root-gbs
+  su-wrapper= su -c
+  distconf=/usr/share/gbs/tizen-1.0.conf

-In this configuration file, there are two sections: [common] is for general setting, and [build] is for the options of gbs build.
+In this configuration file, there are three sections: [common] is for general setting, [build] section is for the options of gbs build, and [localbuild] is for gbs localbuild.

 In the [build] section, the following values can be specified: